7 Best Practices for Data Governance

 The evolution of the data landscape and the modern data stack

-The data landscape keeps evolving and the modern data stack keeps upgrading.
+The data landscape keeps evolving and the modern data stack keeps changing.
 Within two decades, we’ve gone from relational databases to cloud data lakehouses and the ecosystem will continue to evolve as more data and analytics use cases emerge.

 Here’s how Matt Turck, VC at FirstMark, describes this evolution: